+Brazilian cuisine has its origins with the country’s indigenous population, African cultures, Portuguese colonizers, and immigrant groups from Asia, Europe, and elsewhere.
 From rice and beans to popular street foods, Northern fish stews, and churrasco, Brazilian cuisine is worth getting to know.

-Tacacá is a traditional soup from the north of Brazil.
-It’s known for numbing your mouth, really!, because it contains jambú, a leaf with anesthetic properties.
+Tacacá is a traditional soup from the northern region of Brazil.
+It’s known for numbing your mouth because it contains jambú, a leaf with anesthetic properties.

 Thought to have medicinal properties, the soup is usually served in a gourd known as a cuia and sipped straight from the bowl.